raul23/pyebooktools/README.rst

 .. explain log-level and log-format choices of values
 .. check ocr-command option (including description)
 .. add more to description (+ examples of ouput filenames) for the output-filename-template option
+..
+IMPORTANT: change internal url for subcommands in #security-and-safety